dmd-program/dmd-100/topics/systems_thinking.md

 3. Public consensus:** Public Relations and Marketing design**
    * Ad campaigns infiltrate popular culture
    * Wastefulness is widely accepted and normalized
+   * Marketing campaigns are effective at selling products
 4. Waste management processes: **Service Design**
    * Wastefulness is good for business
    * No real long-term ecological considerations for disposal